EdZeno/Bowling-Score-Card/README.md

 ### How to use it?

 Clone this repository.
+CD to the root directory and run - npm install.
 Copy the full path of index.html.
 Past it into your favorite browser.
 You will see this:
 ![UI Example](public/demo.png)